Fair Clustering with Minimum Representation Constraints: Mixed Integer Optimization Framework

-} The objective \eqref{obj:mip} is to minimize the cost of the clustering.
+We can now formulate the MR-fair clustering problem as follows: { } The objective \eqref{obj:mip} is to minimize the total clustering cost.
 Constraint \eqref{const:cluster_assignment} ensures that each data point is assigned to exactly one cluster.
-Constraint \eqref{const:dominance} tracks whether a cluster $k$ is $\alpha$-represented by a group $g$, and includes a big-$M$ which can be set to $\alpha n$.
-Finally, constraint \eqref{const:num_dominate} tracks that each group $g$ is $\alpha$-represented in at least $\beta_g$ clusters.
+Constraint \eqref{const:num_dominate} enforces that each group $g$ is $\alpha$-represented in at least $\beta_g$ clusters.
+When $y_{gk} = 1$, constraint \eqref{const:dominance} ensures that group $g$ is $\alpha$-represented in cluster $k$, and when $y_{gk} = 0$, the constraint is trivially satisfied.
+The big-$M$ in constraint \eqref{const:dominance} can be set to $\alpha n$.
 In many applications of interest, it might also be worthwhile to add a constraint on the size of the clusters to ensure that each cluster has a minimum/maximum number of data points.
-Constraint \eqref{const:cardinality} captures this notion of a cardinality constraint where $l$ and $u$ represent the lower and upper bound for the cardinality of each cluster respectively.
-Note that in cases where the cardinality constraint is used, the big-$M$ in constraint \eqref{const:dominance} can be reduced to $\alpha u$.
-In all our experiments we make sure that $l \ge 1$ so that exactly $k$ clusters are returned by the algorithm.
-This ensures that each group is $\alpha$-represented in non-trivial clusters.
-Note that every group would be trivially $\alpha$-represented in an empty cluster according to Definition \ref{def:alpha} but would provide little practical use.
+Constraint \eqref{const:cardinalityA} captures this notion where $l$ and $u$ represent the lower and upper bounds for the cardinality of each cluster respectively.
+Note that if $u$ is finite, the big-$M$ in constraint \eqref{const:dominance} can be reduced to $\alpha u$.
+To ensure that exactly $k$ non-trivial clusters are produced by the formulation, it is important to set $l \ge 1$.
+Without this condition, the solution could have empty clusters where every group would be trivially $\alpha$-represented according to Definition \ref{def:alpha}.

-To solve problem \eqref{obj:mip}-\eqref{const:locations} in practice, we introduce a modified version of Lloyd's algorithm called MiniReL, which requires solving a fair assignment problem, in Section \ref{sec:minirel_algo}.
-In Section \ref{sec:inapprox} we show that, unlike other notions of fairness in clustering, first solving the clustering problem without fairness constraints and then finding a fair assignment of the data points to these centers can lead to arbitrarily poor results under MR-fairness which further justifies the use of an iterative approach such as MiniReL.
+We note that the MR-fair clustering problem is NP-hard, as the $k$-means and $k$-medians clustering problems are themselves NP-hard \citep{dasgupta2008hardness}.
+To solve problem \eqref{form:MRfair} in practice, we next introduce a modified version of Lloyd's algorithm called MiniReL.
+We also argue that, unlike other notions of fairness, first solving the clustering problem without fairness constraints and then finding a fair assignment of the data points to these cluster centers can lead to arbitrarily poor solutions.